Key takeaways:

 Washing your hands often with soap and water can prevent the spread of germs and lower your risk of picking up viruses that cause middle and inner ear infections.

-No, hydrogen peroxide will not cure an ear infection.
-If you have swimmer’s ear, your healthcare professional may recommend using diluted hydrogen peroxide drops to loosen any discharge that has crusted around the outside of your ear canal.
+No, hydrogen peroxide won’t cure an ear infection.
+If you have swimmer’s ear, a healthcare professional may recommend using diluted hydrogen peroxide drops to loosen any discharge that has crusted around the outside of your ear canal.
 You’ll want to wipe away any crusting before using your antibiotic ear drops.

-There are three types of ear infections: outer ear infections, middle ear infections, and inner ear infections.
+There are three types of ear infections: outer ear, middle ear, and inner ear.
 Inner ear infections are uncommon.
 They’re often caused by viruses and go away on their own within a few days.
-Outer ear infections (swimmer’s ear) is common in adults and children and needs to be treated with antibiotic ear drops.
-Middle ear infections (otitis media) is more common in children.
-It may go away on its own, but adults, infants, and some children need antibiotic treatment right away.
+Outer ear infections (swimmer’s ear) are common in adults and children and need to be treated with antibiotic ear drops.
+Middle ear infections (otitis media) are more common in children.
+Otitis media may go away on its own.
+But adults, infants, and some children need antibiotic treatment right away.

 Centers for Disease Control and Prevention.
 (2024).
 Ear infection basics.